 PurpleMay Jewellery - BABY LOTUS - Ocean Collection

-With the rainbow colour of tourmaline, I’m sure you can find your favorite one.
+With the rainbow colour of tourmaline, I’m sure you can find your favourite one.

 #customweddingringsmelbourne #customengagementrings #birthstonejewellery #goldjewellerymelbourne #jewellerydesignersmelbourne #tourmaline